-Involved in property and construction from supervising large mixed-use developments to planning domestic extensions.
-Requires enhanced technical knowledge and enables to work in niche areas including building conservation, insurance, rights to light, party wall matters and distraction.
+Involved in property and construction, from supervising large mixed-use developments to planning domestic extensions.
+Requires enhanced technical knowledge and enables to work in niche areas,

-✓you will be assessed against (7) Core Competencies + (3) Optional Competencies.
+✓ you will be assessed against (7) Core Competencies + (3) Optional Competencies.
 (10)

 □Core Competencies (to Level 3) 6x3+1x1